-There are plenty of free resources available online (such as Solutions Review’s Business Process Management Buyer’s Guide, Business Process Management Vendor Comparison Map, and best practices section), but sometimes it’s best to do things the old-fashioned way.
-There are few resources that can match the in-depth, comprehensive detail of low-code books.
+Still, sometimes it’s best to do things the old-fashioned way, and few resources can match the in-depth, comprehensive detail of low-code books.

 The editors at Solutions Review have done much of the work for you, curating this list of the best low-code books available on Amazon.
-These books have been selected based on the total number and quality of user reviews, as well as their ability to add business value.
+These books have been selected based on the total number and quality of user reviews and their ability to add business value.

 Note: Titles are listed in no particular order.